 \section{Summary}

-We introduced the Transformer networks with the attention layer that has spin-rotational and translational equivariance.
-The effective model with the attention layers is introduced in the double exchange model where electrons are coupled to classical spins on a lattice.
-With the use of the SLMC, we generate new training data during MC simulations to train the effective model.
-In the SLMC, the effective model trained at one single temperature can be applied over the whole temperature range and reproduces the antiferromagnetic phase transition.
-We found that the MSE reduces with increasing the number of the training data, so-called a scaling law, which is similar to that in the Transformer networks for the large language model.
-Our effective model is a natural extension of the linear model and captures non-linear behavior of target systems.
+We introduced a new type of Transformer network with an attention layer that has spin-rotational and translational equivariance.
+The effective model with the attention layers is introduced in the double exchange model, where electrons are coupled to classical spins on a lattice.
+Using the SLMC, we generate new training data during Monte Carlo simulations to train the effective model.
+In the SLMC, the effective model trained at a single temperature can be applied over the whole temperature range and reproduces the antiferromagnetic phase transition.
+Without using the SLMC, we showed that the MC with effective models almost reproduces the physical quantities obtained by the original model.
+This indicates that the effective model constructed using the transformer architecture has sufficient capability to capture the original model.
+We find that the mean squared error (MSE) decreases with increasing the number of training data, following a scaling law similar to that observed in Transformer networks for large language models.
+Our effective model is a natural extension of the linear model and captures the nonlinear behavior of target systems.